 The new release of Daho’s club-remix of Get Off My Case, is currently bundled with Daho’s re-issue of his visionary 1996 album Eden, included as one of a number of rarities and unpublished works.

 The current remix started its journey at the time of Eden’s original production.
-Comateens were in London at Eden’s 1995 Olympia Studios recording sessions, Lyn sang backup on a track and Nicolas wrote two hit songs that were on the album; Sudain and Me Manquer.
+Comateens were in London at Eden’s 1995 Olympia Studios recording sessions.
+Lyn sang backup on a track and Nicolas wrote two hit songs that were on the album; Soudain and Me Manquer.
 Daho and Comateens earned a gold record for those efforts on Eden, but a few of their collaboration side projects never found their way into general release.

-The new Get Off My Case is the first of those songs to be polished and released, and in addition to digital downloads, it will be included on an upcoming vinyl EP entitled Comateens vs. Daho. along with Sally Go Round The Roses and Sleep, to be released this Spring.
+The new Get Off My Case is the first of those songs to be polished and released.
+In addition to digital downloads, it will be included on an upcoming vinyl EP entitled Comateens vs. Daho. along with Sally Go Round The Roses and Sleep, to be released this summer.

 Comateens performing with Etienne Daho on his re-mix of Get Off My Case, the final encore of his Eden concert at the Paris Philharmonie on November 11, 2019.
 This full video can not be posted on social media currently due to current copyright issues.